Agent Context Crystallization

 Checkpoint

-A lightweight save-point during active work.
-Drop one after a meaningful step: a decision was made, a test passed or failed, a risky path was discovered, the next action changed, or the agent is about to move into a new subtask.
+A short save point during active work.
+Write one after a meaningful step: a decision was made, a test passed or failed, a risky path was discovered, the next action changed, or the agent is about to move into a new subtask.

 Crystal

-A fuller handoff artifact.
+A fuller handoff record.
 Write one before compaction, session end, switching agents, handing work to another person, starting a fresh session tomorrow, or moving work across machines or harnesses.

 Checkpoints preserve local progress.
 Crystals preserve resumable work state.